PyO3/maturin/README.md

 dependencies = ["flask~=1.1.0", "toml==0.10.0"]
 ```

-Pip allows adding so called console scripts, which are shell commands that execute some function in you program.
+Pip allows adding so called console scripts, which are shell commands that execute some function in your program.
 You can add console scripts in a section `[project.scripts]`.
 The keys are the script names while the values are the path to the function in the format `some.module.path:class.function`, where the `class` part is optional.
 The function is called with no arguments.
 Example:

 ```toml